Anthony-R-G/ConservationApp/README.md

 ## App Demo

-•The app will load into the first tab on the bottom tab bar.
-This first tab is the Species List page.
+•The app will load into the first tab on the bottom tab bar, the Species List page.

 ### Species List Page
 | See All Species | Filtered By Critical Status | Filtered by Endangered Status | Filtered by Vulnerable Status |